 GeneCards Summary for ARNT Gene

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) is a Protein Coding gene.
-Diseases associated with ARNT include Hypoxia.
-Among its related pathways are HIF Repressor Pathways and Pathways in cancer.
+Diseases associated with ARNT include Hypoxia and Renal Cell Carcinoma.
+Among its related pathways are Drug metabolism - cytochrome P450 and Hypoxic and oxygen homeostasis regulation of HIF-1-alpha.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is MIR5572.

 UniProtKB/Swiss-Prot for ARNT Gene

 Required for activity of the Ah (dioxin) receptor.
 This protein is required for the ligand-binding subunit to translocate from the cytosol to the nucleus after ligand binding.
 The complex then initiates transcription of genes involved in the activation of PAH procarcinogens.
 The heterodimer with HIF1A or EPAS1/HIF2A functions as a transcriptional regulator of the adaptive response to hypoxia.